-We recommend that you cut out all refined and added sugars for the month of September, but ultimately it is up to you how much sugar you want to remove during the challenge.
+We recommend that you cut out all added sugars for the month of September, but ultimately it is up to you how much sugar you want to remove during the challenge.

-These 10 worst offending sugars should be avoided:
+These worst foods high in added or free-sugars that should be avoided:

-The potential benefits of participating in the Sugar Free September Challenge are an improvement in health, increased levels of creativity and problem solving, increase in energy and wellbeing, plus all the good vibes that come with supporting some really AWESOME kids!
+The potential benefits of participating in the Sugar Free September challenge are an improvement of overall health, increase levels of creativity, problem solving, energy and wellbeing, plus all the good vibes that come with supporting some really AWESOME kids!

 The truth about sugar

-Evidence proves the health benefits of limiting added and refined sugars.
+Evidence proves the health benefits of limiting added sugars.

-The Australian health survey tells us that we consume 22kg of free sugars each year, which equates to around 14 teaspoons of sugar each day.
-Because we may not add a lot of sugar to our foods and drinks, most of us are unaware of how much "hidden" sugar we are actually consuming.
+The Australian health survey tells we consume 22kg of free sugars each year, equating to around 14 teaspoons of sugar each day.
+We may not add a lot of sugar to our foods and drinks, but most of us are unaware of how much "hidden" sugar we are actually consuming on a daily basis.

-What is the link between Muscular Dystrophy and sugar?
+What is the link between neuromuscular conditions and sugar?

-Apart from advocating healthy lifestyle choices for people living with Muscular Dystrophy, there is no specific link between sugar and muscle wasting conditions.
+Apart from advocating healthy lifestyle choices for people living with a neuromuscular condition, there is no medical link between sugar and muscle wasting conditions.

-Try cutting sugar from your day and you’ll soon realise that it’s really tough...but not as tough as living with Muscular Dystrophy!
+Try cutting sugar from your day and you’ll soon realise that it’s really tough...but not as tough as living with a neuromuscular condition!

-Here at Muscular Dystrophy NSW we love people who challenge themselves and use their strengths to empower others.
+Here at Muscular Dystrophy NSW, we love people who challenge themselves and use their strengths to empower and support others.
 By offering a challenge that promotes a healthy lifestyle, we aim to empower you too.